gashcrumb/ipaas-api/docs/contributing.md

 - Install dependencies with `npm i` or `npm install`.

+### Your Environment
+**NOTE:** By default, [Express.js](http://expressjs.com/) will define your `process.env.NODE_ENV`, or your Node.js environment variable, as `development` via `app.get('env')` if you have not defined one.
+For more information, see [here](http://expressjs.com/en/4x/api.html#app.get).
+For the purposes of this documentation, we will assume you are in `development` mode the entire time and will add relevant comments for other environments.
+If you'd like to use another environment, we support the following: `development`, `staging`, `test`, `production`

+## Data Layer

+### SQLite
+If you will be working on this project locally, it is likely you'll want to use SQLite as the data store.
+We recommend downloading a GUI for SQLite, such as [DB Browser for SQLite](http://sqlitebrowser.org/), to be able to view and edit the data easily.

+When running `npm start`, the SQLite database and tables will be created, and the database will then be seeded with dummy data.
+We provide a set of seed JSON files to populate the database.
+Note that by default, if you are in `development` environment, it will automatically use the JSON file located at `/src/data/fixtures/development.json` to populate the database.
+If you do NOT want this, you can change your environment to anything other than `development`.

+## Guidelines

 ### Version Control
 - Each commit should reference a GitHub ticket if it is related to it.
 Append each commit comment with “re #” and add the GitHub ticket/issue number.